irenejiazhou/Data-Engineering-Projects/COVID_ETL_Project/README.md

 # Data Warehouse Layers

-- ODS (Operational Data Store)
+- <b>ODS (Operational Data Store)</b>

   This layer stores the raw tables that are extracted from the AWS public S3 bucket.

-- EDW (Enterprise Data Warehouse)
+- <b>EDW (Enterprise Data Warehouse)</b>
-  - DWD (Data Warehouse Detail)
+  - <b>DWD (Data Warehouse Detail)</b>

-    This layer holds the data that has been essentially processed from the ODS layer, which includes operations such as cleaning, filtering, etc. The data is structured with a star schema and contains two types of tables: fact and dimension tables.
+    - This layer holds the data that has been essentially processed from the ODS layer, which includes operations such as cleaning, filtering, etc. The data is structured with a star schema and contains two types of tables: fact and dimension tables.

+    - Processing Rules

+      1. Clean the format of times

-  - DWS (Data Warehouse Service)
+  - <b>DWS (Data Warehouse Service)</b>

     This layer houses the data that has been aggregated from the DWD layer.

-- ADS (Application Data Store)
+- <b>ADS (Application Data Store)</b>

   This layer acts as a mapping of result tables in the EDW layer.

-# Data Processing Rules

 # Troubleshooting Highlights
+When connecting to Redshift, we need to make sure that: